DenisSerbin/AWS-ML-Engineer-Course-CapstoneProject/README.md

 - [uns_inference.py](uns_inference.py) - The Python script used by the deployed endpoint of the retriever to create embeddings of topics and content items into vector space.
 - [sup_train.py](sup_train.py) - The Python script that defines and trains the reranker model.
 - [sup_inference.py](sup_inference.py) - The Python script used by the deployed endpoint of the reranker to predict connections between topics and content items.
-- [requirements.py](requirements.py) - The text file listing packages necessary for the above scripts.
+- [requirements.txt](requirements.txt) - The text file listing packages necessary for the above scripts.

 ## Retriever